bareos/bareos/docs/manuals/source/DeveloperGuide/ReleasingBareos.rst

 To allow the splitting of the development (i.e. continue working on master, but allowing to work on the newly released version, too) you will have to carry out a few additional steps.

 First of all, do not release from the master branch.
-Before running ``prep-release.sh`` you should create the new release-branch and switch to it using ``git checkout -b bareos-X.Y``.
+Before running ``prepare-release.sh`` you should create the new release-branch and switch to it using ``git checkout -b bareos-X.Y``.
-When you now run ``prep-release.sh`` it will only generate a new WIP-tag for your branch and nothing for the master branch.
+When you now run ``prepare-release.sh`` it will only generate a new WIP-tag for your branch and nothing for the master branch.
 Also the release of the major version itself will not be visible on the master branch.

 To make the release visible on the master branch, you can just forward the branch pointer to the parent of the new WIP-tag.